confluentinc/ksql/docs/developer-guide/serialization.rst

       "F0": 10
    }

-If you would prefer the value to be serialized without the outer JSON object, or Avro record, set :ref:`ksql_persistence_ensure_value_is_struct` to ``false`` before running the statement.
+If you want the value to be serialized without the outer JSON object or Avro record, set :ref:`ksql_persistence_ensure_value_is_struct` to ``false`` before running the statement.

 .. code:: sql